zedlopez/ifm/Writing with Inform.md

 ^^{user interface: Replay button} ^^{Replay button+ui+}

 Replay works identically to Go, except that it does something further: once the story is created, it automatically plays through the same commands as were typed into the previous version.
 For instance: suppose we click Go to bring Midsummer Day into being, and find ourselves playing the story.
-We type "look" and find that there is not much to see.
+We type ``LOOK`` and find that there is not much to see.
 Going back to the source, we add

 	"A white canvas parasol raised up on stakes driven into the grass."